 Now that you’ve got your hiring list, let’s look at your options.

-When comparing the price point of one or more freelancers, an agency, or in-house team, a freelancer is hands down the most cost-effective option, but a low financial barrier to entry may not mean it’s the right option for your company.
+When comparing the price point of one or more freelancers, an agency, or in-house team, a freelance media buyer is hands down the most cost-effective option, but a low financial barrier to entry may not mean it’s the right option for your company.

-Watch this video or continue reading to find out if a freelancer is right for you.
+Watch this video or continue reading to find out if a freelancer media buyer is right for you.

 To explore the fetching freelancer opportunity, ask yourself the following questions.